tellor-io/autoTasks/README.md

 # autoTasks

+## Overview
+This project makes OpenZeppelin defender sentinels send more concise and readable messages through an autotask.

 ## Create a new label
 All ```queryData``` will get decoded before being pushed, but creating a ```label``` through the ```queryId``` makes the final discord message look nicer.